dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 10.
 # Exercise Answers

-## Exercise 0.
+## Exercise 1.
 Concept Review

+1. What two types of settings need to be configured to enable DSPM in Wiz?
+A: 1.
+Turn on the desired DSPM scanner settings to instruct the Wiz backend as to which types of resources to scan for senstive data.
+2. Ensure that you enable DSPM permissions settings for the connector.
+This setting enables permissions in the customer tenant that allow Wiz to perform the data scans.
-1. How do the Wiz DSPM features fit within the broader context of data security?
+2. How do the Wiz DSPM features fit within the broader context of data security?
 A: Wiz helps detect sensitive data and contextualize the risk to that data so you can proactively porrect sensitive and regulated data.
 It is not a data governance solution.
+3. What are the key graph resource objects that contain a senstive data findig?
+A:
+4. What is the difference between the two data-related risk factors: Unprotected data vs. Data exfiltration?
+A:
+5. What are the two considerations in a data finding's severity level?
+A: Wiz assigns critical, high, medium, or low severities to Data Findings based on two factors:
+- Data Classifier severity
+- Number of unique matches within the file (e.g., a leaked file with 1000 email addresses poses a greater risk than a file with just three addresses)
+The higher both of these factors are, the higher the severity.
+If the same data classifier appears in more than one file, Wiz will generate the finding severity according to the maximum number of unique matches.
+For more information, see: https://docs.wiz.io/wiz-docs/docs/data-security#severity

-## Exercise 1.
+## Exercise 2.
 Seek & Find

-## Exercise 2.
+## Exercise 3.
 Graph Query

 1. Using the bucket node, look for data findings.
 Be sure to aggregate on the findings, since we just care about the bucket count.